Con-TI/Imperial-Algo-Course-Repo/general_knowledge/general-programming/tips.md

 ## Sidenote:
 - All the files in the directories are not comprehensive notes.
 Each file simply consists of headers and subheaders which can be used as a guide/reference to see if you are proficient enough in Python to start working on deep dive projects and achieve a productive learning outcome.
-My advice would be to read documentation and write out your own explanations under each of the headers to make the best use of the material as it is all available there.
+My advice would be to read available documentation and write out your own explanations under each of the headers to make the best use of the material as it is all available there.
 - List of resources:
     - Python: Python reference/docs online for the packages.
     - C++: The official C++ reference, or learncpp.com.
 Find some books by Bjarne Stroustrup.
+(No folder on this since there's way more to cover than python)
     - Youtube channels:
         - mCoding: for advanced Python concepts
         - MikeShah: For learning C++ from scratch
         - Core dumped, Byte Monk: for general CS
-        - CodingJesus: Random knowledge bites
+        - CodingJesus: General knowledge
         - CS50 : Basic CS concepts
     - Platforms for programming courses:
         - Udemy